Updated on January 3, 2023

 To qualify for loans from the federal government, you must file the Free Application for Federal Student Aid (FAFSA).

 Private loans are available from private lenders.
-You should exhaust all federal grant and loan opportunities, however, before borrowing from a private lender.
+However, due to high-interest rates, you should exhaust all federal grant and loan opportunities before borrowing from a private lender.

 Depending on your eligibility, additional financial aid possibilities include Veteran Affairs programs such as the G.I.
 Bill, fee remission programs (which Ball State offers to employees and their families), and Federal Work-Study.